-Consider todays simple cream cheese dip recipe as the UK version of the US.
-This dip doesn’t have cool whip or marshmallow fluff in it, yet it is delicious, not overly sweet, and healthy.
+Consider today's simple cream cheese dip recipe as the UK version of the US.
+This dip doesn’t have a cool whip or marshmallow fluff in it, yet it is delicious, not overly sweet, and healthy.

 Truth be told, I am not a fan of store-bought whipped cream and I have only bought it once in my 30 something odd life and I didn’t even finish a can.

 I swapped these ingredients for something easily accessible.
-You would always find cream cheese and yogurt in most grocery stores or supermarket like we call it here in the UK.
-This dip is perfect for your next picnic, bbq, potlucks or as a simple dessert.
+You would always find cream cheese and yogurt in most grocery stores or supermarkets as we call it here in the UK.
+This dip is perfect for your next picnic, bbq, potlucks, or as a simple dessert.

 Related post: homemade sour cream and chive dip.

 Cream cheese: full-fat or low-fat cream cheese would work for this recipe

 Low-fat yogurt: plain or flavored.
 I used strawberry-flavored yogurt.

 Brown sugar: I only used this because caster sugar is now gold in stores for now.
 Swap brown sugar for powdered sugar (icing sugar), honey, maple syrup, or any other sweetener of choice.